 1. eBay Has Nearly Limitless Potential

-When it comes to buyer pools, eBay rules with over 187 million active users.
+When it comes to buyer pools, eBay rules with over 135 million active users.
 For comparison, Poshmark currently has around 80 million.
-If you’re wondering if taking the time to cross-list to eBay is worth it, keep in mind that buyers purchased 27.5 billion dollars worth of goods on eBay in the last year alone.
+If you’re wondering if taking the time to cross-list to eBay is worth it, it is!

 You’ll nearly triple your chances of making a sale once you start cross-listing your inventory from Poshmark to eBay.
 There is a bit of a learning curve, but getting established on eBay will help your business tremendously in the long run.